nicholasmirchandani/cars/README.md

 # Cars

-My cars.sh is a simple program that elegantly executes the task at hand. :+1:
+My cars.sh is a simple program that elegantly executes the task at hand. :simple_smile:

 We were tasked with developing a script that would help users maintain an inventory of old cars.